AI Trail Analysis

 Wildlife & plants⌄

-Hikers can expect to see common forest animals like deer, squirrels, and a variety of birds.
-Black bears are present in the region, so proper food storage is essential, especially when camping.
-The hardwood forest provides a diverse understory of plants, with beautiful wildflowers blooming in spring and vibrant fall colors.
+Hikers can expect to see common Appalachian forest animals like deer, squirrels, and a variety of birds.
+Black bears are present in the area, so proper food storage is crucial.
+The hardwood forest provides a diverse understory, with beautiful wildflowers in spring and vibrant foliage in the fall.

 Trail conditions⌄